„For us, the m4 Award was the first essential stepping stone towards a successful start of our company.“

 A total of 20 research projects with spin-off potential have been awarded in four previews calls.
 Here you can find the award winners for the years 2011-2017.

-Four successful spin-offs have been realized so far.
+Five successful spin-offs have been realized so far.

 Trianta Immunotherapies GmbH, which focuses on personalized immunotherapies, is a spin-off of the Helmholtz Center Munich.
 The start-up was taken over by Medigene AG located in Martinsried shortly after its foundation.
 Focussing on Trianta’s innovative immunotherapies, Medigene AG has more than quadrupled its market capitalisation.